-Although filling those summer and volunteer spots often follows a sense of urgency, it’s important not to cut corners and skip the employee background screening step.
+Although filling those summer and volunteer staff openings often follows a sense of urgency, it’s important not to cut corners and skip the employee background screening step.
 Failure to perform compliant background screening can lead to legal and financial setbacks.

 Some risks of not doing background checks on your summer and volunteer (and permanent) candidates include:

 - You could hire a criminal.
 If you don’t do a pre-employment background check, you might end up hiring someone who has a criminal history.